CommonAccord/Site-Org/Doc/ABA/ABA_Intercreditor_Form.01.md

 1.7.Ti=LIMITATIONS ON DUTIES AND OBLIGATIONS

-1.7.1.sec=(1) First Lien Agent will be solely responsible for perfecting and maintaining the perfection of its Liens on the First Lien Collateral, and (2) except for First Lien Agent’s obligations under section 1.6, “Pledged Collateral,” Second Lien Agent will be solely responsible for perfecting and maintaining the perfection of its Liens on the Second Lien Collateral.
+1.7.1.sec=(1) First Lien Agent will be solely responsible for perfecting and maintaining the perfection of its Liens on the First Lien Collateral, and (2) except for First Lien Agent’s obligations under section 1.6, “Pledged Collateral,&rdquo; Second Lien Agent will be solely responsible for perfecting and maintaining the perfection of its Liens on the Second Lien Collateral.

 1.7.2.sec=This Agreement is intended solely to govern the respective Lien priorities as between First Lien Claimholders and Second Lien Claimholders and does not impose on First Lien Agent or Second Lien Agent any obligations in respect of the disposition of Proceeds of foreclosure on any Collateral that would conflict with a prior perfected claim in favor of another Person, an order or decree of a court or other Governmental Authority, or applicable law.